Microstructural Insights into Fast Ion Transport in Solid Electrolytes via Multiscale Modeling: Introduction

 \begin{nfigure*}[!htbp] \capstart

 { \textbf{\boldmath GB impacts in anion-ordered Li$_6$PS$_5$Cl.} \textbf{a}, Predicted GB formation energy at \SI{0}{\kelvin}.
-GB energies of two $\Sigma3$ GBs in small simulation cells were calculated by density-functional theory (DFT) based on the structures relaxed by machine-learning potentials, which validates the accuracy of the machine-learning potentials. \textbf{b}, Predicted GB self-diffusivities \smash{$D^\mathrm{GB}$} at \SI{600}{\kelvin}.
-The \smash{$D^\mathrm{GB}_\parallel$} and \smash{$D^\mathrm{GB}_\perp$} represent the diffusion within and across the GB planes, respectively.
+GB energies of $\Sigma3$ and $\Sigma9$ GBs in small simulation cells were calculated by density-functional theory (DFT) based on the structures relaxed by machine-learning potentials (MLPs), which validates the accuracy of MLPs.
+Error bars show the standard deviation across five independent potentials. \textbf{b}, Predicted GB self-diffusivities \smash{$D^\mathrm{GB}$} at \SI{600}{\kelvin}.
+Diffusion within and across the GB planes is represented by \smash{$D^\mathrm{GB}_\parallel$} and \smash{$D^\mathrm{GB}_\perp$}, respectively.
 Li-ion diffusivity is lower in the anion-ordered bulk than in GBs, and \smash{$D^\mathrm{GB}_\perp \approx 0.87 D^\mathrm{GB}_\parallel$}.
-In both (\textbf{a}) and (\textbf{b}), single-type tilt GBs were constructed with a rotational axis [110].
+Single-type tilt GBs were constructed with a rotation axis [110].
 Probability distributions of GB energy and diffusivity are shown, both exhibiting small variations in the GB configuration space, except for $\Sigma 3$ GBs.
-GB energy and diffusivity averaged over all GBs within a polycrystal model are consistent with those from single-type GBs. \textbf{c}, Relaxed atomic structures of $\Sigma99$, $\Sigma3$, and $\Sigma11$ GBs at \SI{0}{\kelvin}.
+GB energy and diffusivity averaged over all GBs within a polycrystalline model are consistent with those from single-type GBs. \textbf{c}, Relaxed atomic structures of $\Sigma99$, $\Sigma3$, and $\Sigma11$ GBs at \SI{0}{\kelvin}.
 Irregular yellow polygons at the $\Sigma99$ and $\Sigma11$ GBs highlight complex Li--S coordination. \textbf{d}, Li-ion trajectories from MD simulations at \SI{300}{\kelvin} over \SI{5}{\nano\second} for the three selected GBs.
 In $\Sigma99$ and $\Sigma11$, GBs alter Li–S coordination of Li cages, producing structural disorder evidenced by increased excess entropy.
 Sub-nanometer voids appear in some GBs, such as $\Sigma99$. } \end{nfigure*}